 Any transfer of personal data outside the EEA to a recipient who has its domicile or registered office in a country that does not fall under a similar decision, promulgated by the European Commission, is and shall be subject to the provisions of a data transfer agreement, which shall contain (i) the standard contractual clauses as defined in European Commission Decision of 5 February 2010 (Decision 2010/87/EC), or (ii) any other mechanism based on privacy legislation or any other regulations relating to the processing of personal data.

 Unless a longer retention period is required or justified (i) by law or (ii) by compliance with another legal obligation, PROTECTION UNIT LTD shall only retain your personal data for the period that is necessary to achieve and fulfil the objectives as described in the Charter, under the point “use of personal data”.

 PROTECTION UNIT LTD shall retain all the personal data it has collected, in its hard copy files stored internally within the company as well as on its internal IT servers, the external IT platform “Master”, and on a cloud server located in Belgium and France.

 Your rights relating to the protection of your privacy

 Within the framework of the processing of your personal data, you have the following rights:

 - right to rectify, complete or update your personal data;

-- in certain cases, the right to delete your personal data (‘right to be forgotten’) (in this context, PROTECTION UNIT SA states that certain services shall no longer be accessible or that it shall no longer be able to provide them if you delete certain personal data or have them deleted);
+- in certain cases, the right to delete your personal data (‘right to be forgotten’) (in this context, PROTECTION UNIT LTD states that certain services shall no longer be accessible or that it shall no longer be able to provide them if you delete certain personal data or have them deleted);

 - right to limit the processing of your personal data;